 Equally suitable for small or large number of servers and multi-OS environments |

-Very attractive for a small number of hosts; unfavorable for a large number of
+Very attractive for a small number of hosts; unfavorable for a large number of servers and multiple OS infrastructures |

 Equally suitable for small or large number of servers and multi-OS environments